 Mr. Friend is a Director at GPI.
 He focuses on property acquisitions, development, and asset management.
 Prior to joining GPI in 2016, Mr. Friend was with the JBG Companies, where he worked in the Development group focusing primarily on the entitlement, design, and development of mixed-use projects in Washington, DC.
 Mr Friend graduated with a B.A. in Business Economics with Honors from the University of California, Los Angeles.

-Mr. Akhtarzad is an Associate at GPI.
-Mr. Akhtarzad assists in the evaluation and execution of new investment opportunities and supports development activity across the firm.
-Prior to joining GPI in 2018, Mr. Akhtarzad was a Senior Analyst at Colony Capital in their Corporate Finance and Acquisitions division.
+Mr. Akhtarzad is a Director at GPI.
+He focuses on the evaluation and execution of new investment opportunities and leads development activity across the firm.
+Prior to joining GPI in 2018, Mr. Akhtarzad was with Colony Capital in their Corporate Finance and Acquisitions division.
 At Colony, he was involved in a wide range of opportunistic transactions across the capital structure in both real estate assets and operating companies.
 Mr. Akhtarzad received a B.A. in Business Administration from the Ross School of Business at the University of Michigan.

 Mr. Tabak is Asset Manager at GPI.
 Mr. Tabak has extensive experience in asset management, most recently with Redcar Properties, where he focused on redeveloping underperforming properties.
 Previously, he worked for Bellwether, a boutique asset management firm retained on an exclusive basis by Oaktree Capital.
 Mr. Tabak is a graduate of Johns Hopkins University and received his MBA and Masters in Real Estate Development from USC.